sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part1.md

 ---
 title: "What is new in VHDL 2019?"
-date: 2020-06-05
+date: 2020-06-09
 author: Bart Brosens
 pager: true
 comments: true
 bannerad: true
 ---

+# Introduction

-This article is the first in a series of articles that are taken from the talk **VHDL 2018: New and Noteworthy** that was given by our colleague Lieven Lemiengre at DVCON 2018.
+This article is the first in a series of articles that are taken from the talk **VHDL 2018: New and Noteworthy** ([slides]).
+This talk was given by our colleague [Lieven Lemiengre](https://www.sigasi.com/about/#lieven-lemiengre) at DVCON 2018.
 The new VHDL standard was approved and published in 2019.
-The references to 2018 from the talk have been replaced by 2019 in this series of articles.
+Therefore all references to 2018 from the talk have been replaced by 2019 in this series of articles.

-This article introduces the most important changes in the VHDL standard.
-It also motivates why the VHDL standard was updated.

-Future articles will give more details about the most importand changes.
+In this first article, we start by motivating why VHDL is still relevant today and how the language can evolve to remain relevant.

+Next, we'll look at the two biggest features of the new revision: Interfaces and enhanced generics dramatically change the way VHDL is used.
+They improve type safety and readability while reducing verbosity.
+The second article will discuss Interfaces and the third article will discuss the enhanced generic types.

+In the fourth article we'll take a look at a number of small features and APIs that improve the usability of the language.
+We also take a look at a new set of APIs and language features aimed at verification library designers.

 # Abstract